muratk3n/thirdwave/en/README.md

 ---

 Some early Zack Snyder buzz, on the Justice League recut (?) (soon to be released).
-Had a character say "we live in a society", ppl loving it online.
-Apparently meme based on this
+In trailer has a character say "we live in a society", ppl loving it online.
+Apparently meme based on

 [Link](https://youtu.be/LHhbdXCzt_A)

-then became a Joker thing, now Zack had it voiced in movie.
+.. then became a Joker thing, now Zack had it voiced in movie.

 It's good.. keeping the fans happy.
 I hope new JL pans out.